 an invasive species once it becomes established.
 The DNR will

-be monitoring Big McKenzie and Middle McKenzie lakes for zebra
+continue to monitor Big McKenzie and Middle McKenzie lakes for zebra

-mussels in 2017.
-If you take your boat to either of these
+If you take your boat to

 Benoit Lake.
 Thank you in advance for being extra careful!